 - In addition to its edibility, if one can get past the aroma, parts of the plant possess numerous medicinal applications.
 In India, it still remains popular in all three of the major medical systems: Siddha, Ayurveda, and Unani.
 Unlike most plants useful in both cuisine and medicine, the same part, in this case, the corm, serves both functions.

-- The exact origin of the common name is a mystery, yet many people believe it derives from its sheer size.
+- The exact origin of the common name for the Elephant Foot Yam remains a mystery, yet many people believe it derives from its sheer size.
 The corm forms the edible portion of the plant and may weigh as much as 55 lb (25 kg).
 The corm itself grows underground, leaving only the leaves, berries, and the unpleasant smelling inflorescence above the ground.

 Elephant Foot Yam Physical Description

 While opinions vary, the edible portion of the Elephant Foot Yam may be the largest and heaviest of any plant on earth.
-The subterranean growing corm averages 19.8 lb (9 kg), yet may weigh nearly 3 times as much.
+The subterranean growing corm averages 19.8 lb (9 kg).
+However, some specimens weigh nearly 3 times as much.

-The species also rank as unusual for yet another reason.
+Furthermore, the astounding species also ranks as unusual for yet another reason that comes as a surprise to many.
 That’s because the species, which holds the classification as an herb, may grow as either an annual, a biennial, or a perennial.